HOLDING THE BAR RESPONSIBLE AND INSURANCE FOR PEOPLE INJURED – MN LAWYERS

 Subdivision 1 does not apply to licensees who by affidavit establish that:

 (1) they are on-sale 3.2 percent malt liquor licensees with sales of less than $25,000 of 3.2 percent malt liquor for the preceding year;

 (2) they are off-sale 3.2 percent malt liquor licensees with sales of less than $50,000 of 3.2 percent malt liquor for the preceding year;

 (3) they are holders of on-sale wine licenses with sales of less than $25,000 for wine for the preceding year;

 (4) they are holders of temporary wine licenses issued under law; or

 (5) they are wholesalers who donate wine to an organization for a wine tasting conducted under section 340A.418 or 340A.419.

 If you have been injured at a bar or nightclub in MN, call our office for a free consultation with a lawyer.
-Our attorneys have more than 25 years’ experience representing people who have been injured at a bar by another customer of the bar that was over served and attacked them, or because a fight broke out among other customers at a bar, or because they were injured by a drunk driver that was over served or illegally served at the bar.
-A lawyer can successfully sue the bar and hold them responsible if they over served another customer who causes injury to our client.
+Our attorneys have more than 25 years’ experience representing people who have been injured at a bar by another customer of the bar that was over served and attacked them, or because a fight broke out among other customers at a bar, or because they were injured by a drunk driver that was over-served or illegally served at the bar.
+A lawyer can successfully sue the bar and hold them responsible if they over served another customer who injured our client.
 We understand the insurance issues involved and proof required to hold the bar responsible if you have been injured.
-You can meet a personal injury lawyer to discuss your possible case if you have been injured at a bar Minneapolis, Edina, St. Louis Park and Woodbury.
-Our lawyers also come to people’s homes in St. Paul MN, Roseville, Brooklyn Park, Brooklyn Center, Richfield, Chanhassen, Chaska, Anoka, Rogers, Albert Lea, and other cities throughout Minnesota.
+You can meet a personal injury lawyer to discuss your possible case if you have been injured at a bar in Minneapolis, Edina, St. Louis Park and Woodbury.
+Our lawyers also come to people’s homes to discuss injured at a bar cases in St. Paul MN, Roseville, Brooklyn Park, Brooklyn Center, Richfield, Chanhassen, Chaska, Anoka, Rogers, Albert Lea, and other cities throughout Minnesota.